AlineCoutinho/site/content/authors/admin/_index.md

 ---

 Welcome to my website!
-I am an economic sociologist, and a sessional lecturer at the University of Ottawa, Canada.
+I am an economic sociologist, a research consultant, and a sessional lecturer at the University of Ottawa, Canada.

 **Research**